What Does it Take to Be a Credit Authorizer?

-In 2016, there was an estimated number of 38,500 jobs in the United States for Credit Authorizer.
+In the United States, there were 38,500 jobs for Credit Authorizer in 2016.
 There is little to no growth in job opportunities for Credit Authorizer.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+The BLS estimates 3,700 yearly job openings in this field.

 The states with the most job growth for Credit Authorizer are Utah, Florida, and Washington.
 Watch out if you plan on working in West Virginia, New Mexico, or Pennsylvania.
 These states have the worst job growth for this type of profession.